Projanglez/ncftp386/README.md

 # NCFTP386

-A Norton Commander-style **dual-panel FTP client for MS-DOS** running on real 386 hardware.
+A Norton Commander-style **dual-panel FTP client for MS-DOS** running on any x86 machine.
 The left panel shows the local DOS filesystem; the right panel connects to an FTP server via the [mTCP](https://github.com/retrohun/mTCP) TCP/IP stack — fully keyboard-driven in 80×25 text mode.